Staff: Mr Wilson, Mrs Stephenson and Mr Howard

 We would like to take this opportunity to thank you for all of your support, in our first term back.
 Below are all the exciting topics and important points for our next term in year 6.

-In Mathematics this term, we will be continuing to work through our Maths No Problem journey.
-Our focus this term is fractions.
+In Mathematics this term, we will be continuing to work through our Maths -No Problem journey.
+Our focus this half term is measurements and ratio.
 Regular arithmetic tests will be given to the children in post teaching sessions to get them used to test style questions.

 As you are probably aware knowing our times tables is a huge focus now so a weekly times tables challenge will take place for the children to track their progress.
 Learning times tables up to 12 at home, will be very helpful for your child.
 Let’s see if you can improve your score each week for a prize!